UPPMAX/programming_formalisms/docs/testing/testing_framework.md

 !!!- info "Learning objectives"

     - understand the benefit of using a testing framework
+    - put the files of my code in the right locations
-    - practice writing tests within a formal testing framework
+    - write tests using a formal testing framework

 ???- question "For teachers"